 How haptic feedback improves immersion

-PlayStation 5's DualSense and the Xbox Series X controller will make use of haptic feedback, a more advanced type of rumble technology.
-This is separate from the adaptive and impulse triggers on either controller, but it does work together with that technology to create deeper sense of touch and more realistic simulation.
+PlayStation 5's DualSense and the Xbox Series X controller use haptic feedback, a more advanced type of rumble technology.
+This is separate from the adaptive and impulse triggers on either controller, but it works together with that technology to create a more profound sense of touch and more realistic simulation.
 As Sony puts it, haptic feedback can add "a variety of powerful sensations you'll feel when you play, such as the slow grittiness of driving a car through mud."

 Though Microsoft and Sony both decided to use USB-C ports on their controllers, Microsoft made the odd decision to retain the AA batteries.
-While you can still buy rechargable batteries for the Xbox Series X controller separately, many people will be stuck replacing the AA batteries every so often just like with the company's previous controllers.
+So while you can still buy rechargeable batteries for the Xbox Series X controller separately, many people will be stuck replacing the AA batteries every so often, just like with the company's previous controllers.

 Design changes